 During the last week in September, the Gettysburg College community came together for a Week of Action in support of the It’s On Us campaign, a nationwide movement for sexual assault awareness and prevention education on college campuses.
-The launch of It’s On Us at Gettysburg aims to encourage active bystander intervention in situations where misconduct could occur, support survivors of sexual misconduct and relationship violence, and create a better campus community—and the Week of Action was a step toward affecting change now.
+The launch of It’s On Us at Gettysburg aims to encourage active bystander intervention in situations where misconduct could occur, support survivors of sexual misconduct and relationship violence, and create a better campus community—and the Week of Action was a step toward effecting change now.

 The week included a pledge signing, an interactive workshop with the College’s local domestic violence agency Safe Home, a Campus Safety Day, and opportunities to write anonymous letters to survivors for empowerment and healing.
 More than 1,000 members of our College community signed the pledge, including President Bob Iuliano, President’s Council, the Board of Trustees, 600-plus student-athletes, members of Greek organizations, and more.

 “The excitement from the students for signing the pledge and being part of this movement has been overwhelming and so positive,” said Title IX Director Amanda Blaugher.
 “The more each and every one of us commits to stepping up when we hear or see something that could lead to sexual misconduct or relationship violence, the more we are able to change our campus and make it a better community for everyone.”

 Following this Week of Action, on October 7, award-winning public speaker Kyle Richard, a former SUNY Cortland football player who was shot while trying to prevent a sexual assault in 2017, spoke to more than 400 Gettysburg community members about the importance of being an active bystander.
 In 2018, then-Vice President of the United States Joe Biden awarded Richard with the Biden Courage Award for Bystander Intervention at the Biden Courage Awards ceremony, co-hosted by It’s On Us and the Biden Foundation.